Particle density in diffusion-limited annihilating systems: Key lemmas

-\begin{lemma}\thlabel{lem:sequential.process} Suppose the finite random walk condition holds and $\lambda_B=0$.
-Consider DLAS on a given graph with standard initial conditions, possibly restricted to some subset of the graph.
-Let $V_t$ be as usual the total occupation time of the root by $A$-particles in DLAS up to time $t\leq\infty$.
-For a given ordering of vertices on the subset of the graph, let $V'_t$ be the total occupation time of the root in the sequential process run for time~$t$.
+\begin{lemma}\thlabel{lem:sequential.process} Consider DLAS on a transitive unimodular graph $G$.
+Let $H$ be a subset of the vertices of $G$ \commHL{and assume $\lambda_{B}=0$. } Let $V_t$ be the total occupation time of the root by $A$-particles up to time $t\leq\infty$ in a DLAS with all $B$-particles present and only the $A$-particles initially in $H$ present.
+For a given ordering of vertices in $H$, let $V'_t$ be the total occupation time of the root in the sequential process run for time~$t$.
 Then $V_t\preceq V'_t$. \end{lemma}

 Next, imagine dividing the particles in DLAS into two classes and running each as a separate instance of DLAS.
 Intuitively, the combined particle density in the separated processes should dominate the density in the origin DLAS, since more annihilations will occur in the original process.
 We prove this for the $\lambda_B=0$ case.